 Outros are awesome to separate content

-Now that we’ve probably convinced you on intros and outros, is time to get started.
-Check our licenses to select the one that better fits your needs and start browsing through our library to find the perfect one for you.
+Now that we’ve probably convinced you on intros and outros, it’s time to get started.
+Check our subscription page to select the plan that better fits your needs and start browsing through our library to find the perfect one for you.